bcbeidel/five-level-explainer/docs/_posts/2024-11-29-how-to-train-babies-to-develop-a-circadian-rhythm.md

+---
+layout: post
+title:  "How to Train Babies to Develop a Circadian Rhythm"
+---

 # How to Train Babies to Develop a Circadian Rhythm

 ## Level 1: Can you explain it to a child?